adampyramide/BlogAPI/README.md

 A RESTful Blog API built with Java 17 and Spring Boot.
 It follows REST conventions and best practices, and includes features such as blog posts, comments, and reactions (likes/dislikes), among others.
 User authentication is implemented using JWT tokens.

 ### Why I built this project
 I built this project to learn and demonstrate my ability to design APIs suitable for real-world applications.
-It is the first REST API I’ve built entirely independently — without tutorials or external guidance.
+It’s the first REST API I’ve built entirely on my own — without following tutorials or guides.
+I independently researched and implemented each feature as needed.

 ## API Documentation
 **[API Documentation](https://adampyramide.github.io/BlogAPI/)** is available via Swagger UI.